Stoneman Douglas High School shooting survivor David Hogg speaks at UCSB

 Before talking about the Parkland shooting that left 17 people dead, Hogg explained that his dad carried a gun when he worked for the FBI.
 He said he learned a lot about guns and gun safety from his father when they lived in Los Angeles.

-"I interviewed fellow students, asked them about why they think gun violence has occurred."
+"I interviewed fellow students, asked them about why they think gun violence has occurred," Hogg said.

 He said many of them talked about the National Rifle Association.